TP-Watson/Teaching-Site/_posts/2025-08-15-energy-nucleotides-biorxiv.md

 ---

 Our latest work on developing methods to assess the energy metabolites of complex microbial communities is out!<br>
 We show how the adenylate pool (ATP, ADP, AMP) of a whole community changes under dynamic conditions.
-These measurements can help constrain thermodynamic analyses and pinpoint the causes of phenotypic shifts—nicely linking back to our modeling framework.
+These measurements can help constrain thermodynamic analyses and pinpoint the causes of phenotypic shifts; nicely linking back to our modeling framework.

 <!--more-->